Dems, backers face uphill immigration path after Senate blow

 Currently, that waiver covers immigrants in the U.S. by Dec.
 21, 2000, and for whom a sponsor filed an application by April 30, 2001, so it effectively no longer helps people.

-Associated Press writers Padmananda Rama and Mary Clare Jalonick contributed to this report.
+Associated Press reporters Padmananda Rama and Mary Clare Jalonick contributed to this report.